os2datascanner/os2datascanner/docs/management-commands.md

 | --abort-scannerjob | the primary key of a scanner job whose most recent scan should be stopped |
 | --abort-scanstatus | the primary key of a ScanStatus object whose scan should be stopped       |

+#### Change the log level

 To change the log level of the running pipeline, use `--log-level=LEVEL` where `LEVEL` can be any of `critical`, `error`, `warn`, `warning`, `info` or `debug`.

+#### Switch profiling on and off

+To enable runtime profiling for pipeline components, use the `--profile` parameter.
+To switch it off again, use `--no-profile`.

+While runtime profiling is enabled, Python's `cProfile` profiler will record details of what each pipeline process is doing and how long it takes.
+Disabling runtime profiling will print the active profile to the log (sorted by the total time spent in each function call) before clearing it and switching the profiler off.

+Attempting to enable runtime profiling while it's already enabled (that is, calling `pipelinectl --profile` twice) will print and clear the active profile, effectively resetting the profiler without switching it off.

 ## Report application